NCOpenedition/guide_scholarly_indexes_test/README.md

-Test server to try Github functionnalities
+Test server to try Github functionnalities using Honkit